POLYVAGAL THEORY:

 Neuroception

-Dr. Stephen Porges authored his first book on Polyvagal Theory in 2011 and it continues to revolutionize our understanding of how our bodies respond to stress.
-Our vagus nerve performs reflex recognitions of safety, danger, or life threat four times per second.
+Dr. Stephen Porges first wrote about his invention, Polyvagal Theory, in 1993 and it continues to revolutionize our understanding of how our bodies respond to stress.
+Our Vagus Nerve performs non-conscious recognitions of safety, danger, or life threat four times per second.
 This is called Nueroception.

-This threat reflex is capable of unconsciously hijacking both our physiological and cognitive states.
-Bringing awareness to our physical cues of neuroception is vital for optimal performance and wellbeing.
-Polyvagal Theory has translated the language of our nervous system and continues to grow as it informs the work of many interdisciplinary leaders in psychology, therapy, yoga, athletics, and now, artistic performance.
+Outside of our conscious awareness, this threat reflex is capable of completely hijacking our emotions.
+Which is why bringing awareness to our physical cues of neuroception is vital for optimal performance and wellbeing.
+Polyvagal Theory translates the language of our nervous system and continues to grow and inform the robust work of so many interdisciplinary leaders in psychology, therapy, yoga, athletics, the arts, and now, Somatic Drumming.

 The Polyvagal Ladder